j-f1/MenuBuilder/README.md

 A function builder for `NSMenu`s, similar in spirit to SwiftUI’s `ViewBuilder`.

-Usage example (see demo for more details):
+Usage example (see demo or [read the documentation](https://menubuilder.jedfox.com) for more details):

 ```swift
 let menu = NSMenu {